 Don’t get lost on the way to your exam – it will stress you out and hurt your performance.
 Instead, look up directions a few days before, and consider doing a test run to make sure you’re familiar with parking.

-Also, if there's severe weather in your area, check ahead of time to ensure that potential power outages have not affected the testing center schedules.
+Also, if there’s severe weather in your area, check ahead to ensure that potential power outages have not affected the testing center schedules.

 17. Bring earplugs or glasses

-If you get distracted by noises like other keyboards, paper rustling, air conditioning, or the nervous twitching of other test-takers, bring earplugs.
-Testing centers typically offer noise-reducing headsets, but these don't usually fit well with glasses and can be uncomfortable.
+Bring earplugs if you get distracted by noises like other keyboards, paper rustling, air conditioning, or the nervous twitching of other test-takers.
+Testing centers typically offer noise-reducing headsets, but these don’t usually fit well with glasses and can be uncomfortable.

 Not all testing centers have the same resources, but you can always reach out to clarify this ahead of time.